+St. Francis Xavier University, Department of Sociology Deviance and Social Control, Sociology 250 Course Outline 2012-13

+Dr. Riley Olstead Office: Annex 110 C

+Office Phone: (902) 867-3854

+Office Hours: Mondays (10-11 and 1-2) and Thursdays (8:30-9:30 and 11-12) or by

+appointment.

-St. Francis Xavier University, Department of Sociology Deviance and Social Control, Sociology 250 Course Outline 2011-12 Dr. Riley Olstead Office: Annex 110 C Office Phone: (902) 867-3854 Office Hours: Mondays and Tuesdays 12:30-2:00 & Thursday 11:00-12:30 (Fall) or by appointment.
-Class Schedule DE/ED Blocks - Monday 11:15-12:30 & Thursday 12:45-2:00 MP/PM Blocks - Tuesday 11:15-12:30 & Friday 12:15-1:30 Important note: Students are not to attend sections of this course in which they are not properly registered.
+Class Schedule Section 11: Monday 11:15-12:30 & Thursday 12:45-2:00 Section 12: Monday 8:15-9:30 & Thursday 9:30-11:00 Important note: Students are not to attend sections of this course in which they are not properly registered.
 Course Description The overall goal of this course is to provide students an environment to think critically about the normative ordering of social reality.
 In particular, we will examine a variety of theories and empirical research into the study of crime, deviance and social control.
-To do this, the course will weave together three organizing themes.
-The first theme examines theories and research on deviance ranging from classical sociological approaches to interpretive perspectives.
-Our second theme interrogates traditional conceptions to deviance to look at the ways in which it is both socially constructed and used as a mode of social control.
+We will examine theories and research on deviance ranging from classical sociological approaches to interpretive perspectives.
+We will also interrogate normative conceptions of deviance to look at the ways in which it is both socially constructed and used as a mode of social control.
 In this, we will be turning our attention away from the usual approach to 'deviance and crime' to learn about some of the techniques and functions of power and control in shaping everyday life.
-Our final theme asks the question, 'what is the relationship between deviance, control and social privilege?
-Email and Office Policy I am pleased to communicate through email for matters requiring brief responses, although I never provide grades by email.
-However, students should make use of my office hours and ask questions in class.
+Email and Office Policy I will communicate through email for matters requiring brief responses, although I never provide grades by email.
+Students should make use of my office hours and ask questions in class.
 I do not check email on weekends or evenings.
 Late Work: